somecallmejosh/ux-engineering-portfolio/content/blog/ron-swanson-ux-engineer.md

 - Does this make the interface clearer or just busier?
 - Are we respecting the user, or just tracking them?

 And over time, your product gets better.
-Not because it's more advanced&mdash;but because it's less annoying.
+Not because it's more advanced, but because it's less annoying.

 ## In the End
 Ron doesn't chase recognition.
 He's not looking to climb the career ladder.
 He just wants to build things that work, don't bother people, and never crash.
 And in a tech world that's constantly screaming for your attention, Ron's work feels like a quiet act of rebellion.
 Which, for him, is probably the point.